-When reports of non-compliance or suspected misconduct are made, it is a violation of university policy to engage in retaliation, retribution, or any form of harassment against the employee making the report.
-However, making a report will not protect an employee from the consequences of his or her own misconduct.
-Please read the university’s Non-Retaliation/Non-Retribution Policy.
+It is a violation of university policy to engage in retaliation, retribution, or any form of harassment against another employee who reports compliance related concerns, ethical matters, or other questionable practices.
+In addition, self-reporting will not protect an employee from the consequences of his or her own misconduct.
+Please read the university’s Duty to Report and Non-Retaliation Policy.

 Help us maintain an ethical environment.
 When in doubt, point it out!